MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-management-pack-templates.md

 ## Create a management pack template

+To create a management pack template, follow these steps:

 1. Start the Operations console with an account that has Author credentials in the management group.
 2. Open the  **Authoring**  workspace.
 3. In the  **Authoring**  navigation pane, right-click the **Management Pack Templates**  node, and then select  **Add Monitoring Wizard**.